 Opening up the collarbones (Front view)

 What you are going to do is ensure that you are not rounded out or collapsed while sitting.
 Rather, focus on sitting nice and tall.
 I’m opening up my collarbones, relaxing my shoulders, and sitting nice and tall while opening up my chest.
-I am working on those muscles around the shoulder blades and mid back.
-I am looking for a light stretch in the front of the chest, so working on stretching the front of the chest and strengthening the mid back area.
+I am working on those muscles around the shoulder blades and mid-back.
+I am looking for a light stretch in the front of the chest, so I am working on stretching the front and strengthening the mid-back area.

-You need to work all three of those by sitting tall and upright, keeping your head, shoulders and hips in good alignment.
-Work on those thoracic extensors by opening up your collarbones or stretching the front of your chest, but also work on the shoulder blade muscles and the mid back muscles.
-Start off with this one, holding for 5 seconds, then relaxing.
-After that 5 second hold becomes too comfortable, progress to a 10 second hold, then a 15 second hold, and then a 20 second hold.
+You need to work all three of those by sitting tall and upright, keeping your head, shoulders, and hips in good alignment.
+Work on those thoracic extensors by opening up your collarbones or stretching the front of your chest, but also work on the shoulder blade muscles and the mid-back muscles.
+Start with this one, holding for 5 seconds, then relax.
+After that, a 5-second hold becomes too comfortable, progress to a 10-second hold, then a 15-second hold, and then a 20-second hold.

-Before you get to the mid back tightener, open up your collarbones from the front and from the side.
+Before you get to the mid-back tightener, open up your collarbones from the front and the side.
 It’s just this nice upright hold, opening up the shoulder blades and holding for 5 seconds.
 Relax, nice and tall, opening up, then relax again.

 Opening up the collar bone (Side view)

 Mid Back Tightener (Front view)

 I am moving my hands behind my head.
-I am going to pull those elbows back and I am going to tighten up that mid back before relaxing.
+I will pull those elbows back, and I will tighten up that mid-back before relaxing.
 Once again, hold this position for 5 seconds.
-So, these steps are sitting nice and tall with your hands behind your head, then opening up by bringing the elbows back, and tightening up the mid back and shoulder blade areas, then relaxing.
+So, these steps are sitting nice and tall with your hands behind your head, then opening up by bringing the elbows back, tightening up the mid-back and shoulder blade areas, then relaxing.